 n8n Approval Timeouts and Escalation: A Practical Guide

 Then the reviewer goes on vacation.
 The workflow sits there, paused.
 The customer waits.
 Downstream steps never fire.
 Nobody notices because there is no alert, no reminder, no fallback.
-The execution hangs in your n8n instance, silently blocking a real business process.
+Three days later, everyone is politely pretending the automation did not become a manual follow-up task with extra steps.

 Why a Stuck Approval Workflow Costs More Than You Think

-A paused workflow is not just an inconvenience.
-Whatever it gates does not happen.
+A paused workflow blocks whatever it gates.
 The refund stays unissued.
 The support ticket stays unresolved.
 The invoice stays unsent.
 The automation that was supposed to speed things up becomes the bottleneck.

 It costs resources too.
 On n8n Cloud, paused executions count against your limits.
 On self-hosted, they hold execution slots and may not resume cleanly after a restart.
 Stack enough of them and other workflows start competing for capacity.